 There is one other thing I’d like to point out first: Even though we Americans refrigerate nearly everything, this doesn’t mean that everything actually needs to be refrigerated.
 See here for 100 foods that don’t require refrigeration.

-Solving that riddle will no doubt reduce your refrigeration needs, and here’s a handy guide to help with that.
+Solving that riddle will no doubt reduce your refrigeration needs.

 Also, we’ll be listing the easiest, cheapest, and least technologically-reliant first, and moving toward more conventional and convenient options.

 1. Zeer Pot

 A zeer pot is an evaporative cooler that was invented in the 1990s in Nigeria by Mohammed Bah Abba, though there is evidence of this style of refrigeration going back a couple thousand years to ancient Egypt.